-Pump Leaks
+Pump Leaks.

-Before removing your Wilfley pump, determine when the leakage is occurring: while running, or while not running.
+Whenever leakage is encountered and before removing your Wilfley pump, determine when the leakage is occurring... while running, or while not running.
 During these inspections you should try to determine the exact origin of the leak.
 Special attention should be given to the shaft sleeve.
 Once you have determined when the pump is leaking, refer to the guide below.

-Pump Leaks While Running
+Pump Leaks While Running.

-Test Test Results Indicates Visually determine the exact leakage point.
-Leakage from the seal area at shaft sleeve.
+Test Test Results Indicates Visually determine the exact leakage point Leakage from the seal area at shaft sleeve.
 Pump suction pressure exceeds expeller capacity.
-Excessive expeller wear, corrosion, clearance, or plating between vanes.
-Pump running too slowly.
+Excessive expellers wear, corrosion, clearance or plating between vanes.
+Pump running too slow.
 Leakage comes from case or gasket area.
 Damaged seal surface, gasket failure or loose bolts.

-Pump Leaks While NOT Running
+Pump Leaks While NOT Running.